ReconVillage/2017.reconvillage.org/docs/_pages/talks.md

 {% include toc title="RV DEFCON 26 Talks" icon="file-text" %}

-We have received a huge number of awesome talks this year and it's been super difficult for our review panel to select the ones which fits best into Recon Village
+We have received a huge number of awesome talks this year and it was super difficult for our review panel to select the ones which fits best into Recon Village

 # Comprehensive Talks